joakimhansen/DAT110-Project3/README.md

 Your task is to implement the distributed mutual exclusion algorithm in the MutualExclusion class.
 ![](assets/mutex.png)

-- Testing: Use the DHTTestMutex to test your implementation.
+- Testing: Start all the processes, run the FileDistributorClient and then run the DHTTestMutex to test your implementation.

 ### Unit tests
 Tasks 3 to 7 require that the 5 chord processes are started before you can test your implementations.